rovats/waltz-docker/database/postgres/README.md

 > Make sure the Postgres version in the command below matches the version in `dump.sql` file (check the line containing: _Dumped from database version_)

+> This command must be run from the `waltz-docker` root directory

 ```console
 # run the database container in the background